Why am I peeing so much on my period?

 If you’re busy like I am, you know how annoying a trip to the bathroom every hour can be—and how important not holding it in is.
 Thankfully, there are some things you can do to lessen your urge.

-Avoiding fluid retention as much as possible can actually help.
+Avoiding fluid retention as much as possible can actually help if you need to pee more during your period.
 To minimize fluid retention before your period, Dr. Dunham says you should increase fluid consumption and stay well-hydrated.
 “Avoiding salty foods also helps reduce fluid retention.
 Eating more crunchy veggies and less processed food can help move fluids through our systems.”
 Other than drinking water, Racz recommends taking Advil or Ibuprofen to help with cramps.

 It is also possible to address the hormones directly.
 “The other way to prevent the progesterone plunge is to take a combination contraceptive and suppress the hormonal ups and downs of a regular cycle,” Dr. Dunham says.
 Taking “the pill” can help in a variety of ways.
 “Birth control is very effective to alleviate cramping, and very painful periods can be a sign of an underlying problem,” Racz says.

-Other than that, you may have to stick it out.
+Most of all, though, you may just have to stick it out.
 Peeing constantly on your period is no fun, but at least it only lasts a week or less, right?